mappls-api/mapmyindia-rest-api/mapmyindia-maps-geocoding-rest-api-example/Readme.md

 4. PREMIUM APIs/Parameters are not available for evalulation on signup.
 To get access, please contact API Support.

 ## Introduction
 All mapping APIs that are used in mobile or web apps need some geo-position coordinates to refer to any given point on the map.
-Our Geocoding API converts real addresses into these geographic coordinates (latitude/longitude) to be placed on a map, be it for any street, area, postal code, POI or a house number etc.
+Our Geocoding API converts real addresses into these geographic positional information(eLoc) to be placed on a map, be it for any street, area, postal code, POI or a house number etc.

 ## Live Demo